 Merck & Co.
-(MRK) sued the Sandoz unit of Swiss drugmaker Novartis AG (NOVN) and Intas Pharmaceuticals Ltd. (INTAS) to block them from selling generic forms of Emend, which prevents nausea and vomiting from chemotherapy.
+(MRK:US) sued the Sandoz unit of Swiss drugmaker Novartis AG (NOVN) and Intas Pharmaceuticals Ltd. (INTAS) to block them from selling generic forms of Emend, which prevents nausea and vomiting from chemotherapy.

 Sandoz, the generic-drug maker, and Intas’s Accord Healthcare unit seek U.S. Food and Drug Administration approval to sell intravenous forms of Emend, according to the lawsuits, filed in federal court in Trenton, New Jersey.